Search

 Terminal 1

-Terminal 1 is United's hub, and it's split into two concourses, B and C, which are separated by a long tunnel with moving walkways.
-There's a fun light installation here that makes this passageway something of a photo or video opportunity.
-Or at the very least, it's pleasant to walk through!
-The concourses are long, so it could take up to 20 minutes to walk between the farthest gates.
+Terminal 1 is the hub for United, and it’s split into two concourses, B and C, which are separated by a long tunnel with moving walkways.
+There’s a fun light installation here that makes this passageway something of a photo or video opportunity.
+Or at the very least, it’s pleasant to walk through.
+The concourses are quite long, with a considerable distance between the furthest gates.

 Terminal 2

-Terminal 2 is home to Alaska Airlines, JetBlue and Air Canada.
-It's a smaller terminal than the others, split into Concourses E and F. The concourses form a Y shape, and it's only about a 10-minute walk between any gates here.
-But if you need to connect between Terminals 1 and 2, it can be a lengthy walk: anywhere from 15 to 25 minutes or so.
+Terminal 2 houses various airlines, so check with your carrier for current terminal assignments.
+It’s a smaller terminal than the others, split into Concourses E and F. The concourses form a Y shape, making it relatively quick to move between gates within this terminal.
+But if you need to connect between Terminals 1 and 2, it can be a lengthy walk.

 Terminal 3

-Terminal 3 is the hub for American Airlines and Spirit, as well as a handful of international airline departures and smaller regional airlines.
-It's a large terminal with four concourses: G, H, K and L. It can easily take 20 minutes to walk from end to end.
-Fortunately, if you're arriving in Terminal 3, you'll likely be connecting in the same terminal, unless you're travelling internationally and need to get to Terminal 5.
+Terminal 3 is the primary terminal for American Airlines, as well as home to other carriers, plus a handful of international airline departures and smaller regional airlines.
+It’s a large terminal with four concourses: G, H, K, and L (including the L Stinger).
+It can easily take 20 minutes to walk from end to end.
+Fortunately, if you’re arriving in Terminal 3, you’ll likely be connecting in the same terminal, unless you’re travelling internationally and need to get to Terminal 5.

 Terminal 5

 Though international flights can depart from any terminal, most international airlines fly out of Terminal 5.
-And all international flights will arrive at Terminal 5.
-It's also the main terminal for both arrivals and departures for British Airways.
-It has just one concourse, Concourse M, but it's a very long concourse, taking about 10 to 15 minutes to walk from end to end.
+Most international flights arrive at Terminal 5, though flights with U.S. Customs and Border Protection pre-clearance may arrive at Terminals 1, 2, or 3.
+It’s also the main terminal for Delta, flying both domestically and internationally.
+It has just one concourse, Concourse M, but it’s a long concourse, taking about 10 to 15 minutes to walk from end to end.

-Since Terminal 5 is not connected by walkways to Terminals 1, 2 and 3, it can take 30 to 45 minutes to transfer between them if you wait for the Terminal Transfer Bus.
-It can take longer if you take the ATS, as you'll have to wait in the security line again.
+Since Terminal 5 isn’t connected by walkways to Terminals 1, 2, and 3, transfers between them require either the Terminal Transfer Bus (which runs every 15 minutes from 11:30 to 21:30) or the ATS train.
+It can take longer if you take the ATS, as you’ll have to wait in the security queue again.

-The best way to get to Chicago city centre from O'Hare
+The best way to get to Chicago city centre (Downtown) from O’Hare

 Train

-The Chicago Transit Authority (CTA) Blue Line train connects O'Hare with downtown Chicago in about 45 minutes.
+The Chicago Transit Authority (CTA) Blue Line train connects O’Hare with Chicago city centre in about 40 to 45 minutes.
 More specifically, it takes you to the Loop, where you can connect to just about any other CTA train line.
-Transfers to up to two lines (or buses) are free.
+With a Ventra card or contactless payment, transfers to up to two other lines (or buses) within two hours are free.

 Car

-If there's absolutely no traffic, it'll take about 25 minutes to drive from O'Hare to downtown Chicago.
-Unfortunately there's often heavy traffic in Chicago that can triple the drive time.
-Try to avoid driving during the morning and evening rush hours to skip the worst traffic.
+If there’s absolutely no traffic, it’ll take about 25 minutes to drive from O’Hare to central Chicago.
+Unfortunately, there’s often heavy traffic in Chicago that’ll significantly increase driving time, particularly with the ongoing Kennedy Expressway rehabilitation project.
+Try to avoid driving during the morning and evening rush hours to skip the worst traffic, though construction delays can occur at any time.

 Alternative airports in Chicago

-There's one main alternative airport to O'Hare: Chicago Midway International Airport (MDW).
-While it's a smaller airport than O'Hare, it's a hub for Southwest Airlines, and numerous budget airlines also fly out of Midway, including Allegiant, Avelo, Frontier and Volaris.
+There’s one main alternative airport to O’Hare: Chicago Midway International Airport (MDW).
+While it’s a smaller airport than O’Hare, it serves various domestic carriers and budget airlines – check with individual airlines for their Midway service.

 How to get from O’Hare (ORD) to Midway (MDW)

-Transfers between O'Hare and Midway are fairly easy, but not necessarily fast.
-The most affordable option is taking the train: Take the Blue Line train from O'Hare to Clark/Lake Station in the city centre, then transfer to the Orange Line.
+Transfers between O’Hare and Midway are fairly easy, but not necessarily fast.
+The most affordable option is taking the train: take the Blue Line train from O’Hare to the city centre (such as Clark/Lake Station), then transfer to the Orange Line.
 The Orange Line terminates at Midway.
-But this option takes about 90 minutes to two hours.
-Taxis or rideshares can be faster, as it takes about 30 minutes without traffic.
-If traffic is bad, though, it could take an hour or more.
+Total travel time varies depending on transfer waiting times, but you can check the CTA trip planner for current schedules.
+Taxis or rideshares can be faster, though driving times vary significantly with traffic conditions and the ongoing Kennedy Expressway construction.
+Check real-time navigation and allow extra time.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.